|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 WebLogic Server with Oracle Enterprise Pack for Eclipse

-Each installer also allows you to selectively install one or more subcomponents of WebLogic Server and Workshop for WebLogic, explained in "Selecting the WebLogic Server Components To Be Installed".
+Each installer also allows you to selectively install one or more subcomponents of WebLogic Server, explained in "Selecting the WebLogic Server Components To Be Installed".

 In addition, depending on your operating system platform, the installation program may also include the Java Runtime available for that operating system, including the Sun and Oracle JRockit JDKs.
 For information about installing Oracle JRockit JDK, see "Installing Oracle JRockit JDK".

 Oracle makes the WebLogic Server installation programs available via Web distribution as well as DVD, which is available when you obtain the physical product media.

 You can obtain the WebLogic Server installation program from either of the following locations:

 Oracle makes several WebLogic Server installers available for download, described in the following sections: